BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide-new.md

 ![2_asset-search.png](/tutorials/custom_head_armatures/2_asset-search.png)

-> NOTE for porting between different races/bodytypes: use a vanilla head/base from the race/type you are making your custom head for!
-“Original head” as seen in the Armature Tool itself is a bit of a misnomer when porting - you don’t need the actual original head).
+> NOTE for porting between different races/bodytypes: use a vanilla head/base from the race/type we are making the custom head for!
+“Original head” as seen in the Armature Tool itself is a bit of a misnomer when porting - we don’t need the *actual* original head).
 {.is-info}